microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 We will need to make sure that special care is taken when creating elevated instances that we maintain the `--session-id` parameter passed to the Terminal.

+### `wt` Startup Commandline Options

+There are a few commandline options which can be provided to `wt.exe` which don't make sense to pass to another session.
+These options include (but are not limited to):

+* `--initialSize r,c`
+* `--initialPosition x,y`
+* `--fullscreen`, `--maximized`, etc.

+When we're passing a commandline to another instance to handle, these arguments will be ignored. they only apply to the initial creation of a window.
+`--initialSize 32, 120` doesn't make sense if the window already has a size.

+On startup of a new window, we currently assume that the first command is always `new-tab`.
+When passing commandlines to existing windows, we won't need to make that assumption anymore.
+There will already be existing tabs.

+### Monarch MRU Window Tracking

+As stated above, the monarch is responsible for tracking the MRU window stack.
+However, when the monarch is closed, this state will be lost.
+The new monarch will be elected, but it will be unable to ask the old monarch for the MRU order of the windows.

+We had previously considered an _acceptable_ UX when this would occur.
+We would randomize the order (with the new monarch becoming the MRU window).
+If someone noticed this bug and complained, then we had a theoretical solution prepared.
+The peasants could inform not only the monarch, but _all other peasants_ when they become activated.
+This would mean all peasants are simultaneously tracking the MRU stack.
+This would mean that any given peasant would be prepared always to become the monarch.

+A simpler solution though would be to not track the MRU stack in the Monarch at all.
+Instead, each peasant could just track internally when they were last activated.
+The Monarch wouldn't track any state itself.
+It would be distributed across all the peasants.
+The Monarch could then iterate over the list of peasants and find the one with the newest `LastActivated` timestamp.

+Now, when a Monarch dies, the new Peasant doesn't have to come up with the stack itself.
+All the other Peasants keep their state.
+The new Monarch can query them and get the same answer the old Monarch would have.

+We could further optimize this by having the Monarch also track the stack.
+Then, the monarch could query the MRU window quickly.
+The `LastActivated` timestamps would only be used by a new Monarch when it is elected, to reconstruct the MRU stack.

 ## Implementation Plan

 This is a list of actionable tasks generated as described by this spec: